feeder insider w/ Karim Rashid

 A secret place in… my obsessive desire to do original work in my mind.

-Three designers I grew up with… Ettore Sottsass, Raymond Loewy, Luigi Colani.
+Three designers, I grew up with… Ettore Sottsass, Raymond Loewy, Luigi Colani.

 © BANDO E&C co,.
 Ltd.

 Cristina Popa: Hello, Karim!
 It’s wonderful to have this conversation, as your visit to Bucharest brings you closer to us.
-When traveling as often as you do, how does a normal day look like for Karim Rashid?
+When travelling as often as you do, how does a normal day look like for Karim Rashid?

 Karim Rashid: I don’t have any normal days.
 I never have a ‘dull’ moment.
 I am never ‘bored’.
 I don’t understand the concept of boredom.
 But I will try: Wake up early in the morning around 6:30am.
 I try and always sleep 7 hours although with travel it is difficult.
 Spend time with my daughter.
 We draw together or watch videos.
 I go for an early morning workout at my home gym.
 When I arrive at the office I have a strong double espresso latte, then I answer emails, meet with my studio managers and assistants, sketch, write articles, proposals etc. then go down the list of projects and meet with each one of my staff.
 I probably work on the design of 10 projects in a day.
 Head home for lunch with my daughter then back to the office to answer more emails.
 Meet with my trainer at the gym then home for dinner with my family then I watch a film, or work, or listen to music and drink a glass of organic red wine, or go to an art opening or out for dinner with friends.
 And then great sex if possible.
 Then sweet sensual creative pink dreams.